A History of the Lineal Heavyweight Championship (1885 – 2021)

 Frazier took his opportunity in March by stopping Ellis in four.
 Ali then announced his return for October that same year.

 On March 8th of 1971, one of the greatest fights of the modern era took place.
-‘The Fight of the Century’ saw Ali attempt to regain his crown, four years on from never losing it in the ring.
+‘The Fight of the Century’ saw Ali attempt to regain his crown, four years from never losing it in the ring.

 Foreman was a concussive puncher, and Frazier lasted less than six minutes of their Kingston encounter.